htr3n/loan-approval-portal/README.md

 ##### Executing using command line

-The Loan Approval Portal can be deployed as a Web application (`*.war`) and executed with a Web application server such as Apache Tomcat, Eclipse Jetty, JBoss Wildfly AS, etc. Nevertheless, we can directly execute them at the command line for testing purpose.
+The portal can be deployed as an application (`*.war`) in a Web application server such as Apache Tomcat, Eclipse Jetty, JBoss Wildfly AS, etc. Nevertheless, we can directly run it at the command line.

 Go to the project folder and proceed with the following command.

 ```sh
 mvn jetty:run